feyworks/polywog/README.md

 ## 💡 Getting started

+There is no official tutorialization at the moment, though we will eventually have a walkthrough.
+For now, check out the
+[minimal example](https://github.com/feyworks/polywog/tree/main/examples/minimal) and others to see how it looks and how to get started.

 ## 💃 Join the community

 Join our [Discord](https://discord.gg/MfYsGDwa4A) to chat, get help, report bugs, and share what you're working on!